Hope Cove Life Boat: RNLI Hope Cove Lifeboat Station

+The old RNLI boathouse (located at 50.2421°N 3.85937°W) has been designated as a Grade II listed building.

+Independent service

-From 1992 a rescue boat was based in Inner Hope and manned by volunteers under the management of the Maritime and Coastguard Agency (MCA) as part of the Cliff Rescue Team (CRT).
+A rescue boat was based in Inner Hope in 1992.
+It was crewed by volunteers under the management of the Maritime and Coastguard Agency (MCA) as part of the Cliff Rescue Team (CRT).
 The decision was made in 2010 that the MCA would no longer maintain any rescue boats in the UK.

-Current operation

 The Under Secretary for Transport recognised the ongoing need for this sea rescue facility in Bigbury Bay and gave the village the opportunity to run an independent lifeboat.
 A public meeting was held in the village and unanimous support given to form a limited company and registered charity to achieve this.
 The Hope Cove Life Boat became the 63rd Independent lifeboat service in the UK and has since worked with the MCA and the RNLI to continue to meet their goal of protecting and preserving life in Bigbury Bay.
 It is a company limited by guarantee, number 07456004, and registered charity number 1140126.